- LDL causes heart disease

 So if production isn’t a major issue for most people, what about LDL removal?
 This is where cholesterol clearance comes into play.
 Not only does the liver make cholesterol, it also helps to clear it from the blood!

 As you can see in the image above, LDL (and the cholesterol it is carrying) is absorbed through LDL receptors (LDLR) found on the surface of cells.
-Interestingly saturated fats were shown to decrease LDLR activity, 2 and also cause changes in the expression of the sterol regulator element binding protein 1 (SREBP1), which led to increased LDL-C in mice following a high fat diet.
-3
+Interestingly saturated fats were shown to decrease LDLR activity in some studies.
+2 3

 This teaches us that problems with LDL are often the result of a lower number of LDL receptors, and saturated fat can impede the function of LDL receptors, causing greater levels of LDL in the blood.